-- 1. Copy Preparation.
+1. Copy Preparation.
 Your instructor will provide specific details on how to format and submit your written assignments.
 As the writer, it is your responsibility to copyedit all stories before turning them in.
-Instructors will evaluate copy as if the writer has made it ready for publication. - 2.
-Copyediting and Style.
+Instructors will evaluate copy as if the writer has made it ready for publication.

+2. Copyediting and Style.
 Editing is part of the writing process, and any good writer reviews his or her work carefully to check for style, spelling, grammar, punctuation and accuracy.
 Latest editions of The UNC-CH Stylebook and The Associated Press Stylebook are the final authorities on style in MEJO 153.
 Webster's New World Dictionary is the dictionary on which AP bases its stylebook and should be your reference when either stylebook fails to cover a point in question.
 If any of the stylebooks are in conflict on a point, the UNC-CH Stylebook will prevail, the AP is next, then the dictionary.

+You will need to become familiar with both stylebooks.
 Allow time to make assignments conform to style requirements.
 Points will be deducted from papers containing deviations from the stylebooks.
+Your instructor will give you periodic style quizzes to help you learn the more common style rules.